Padel stance for tennis players: open, closed, and why it's different

 Why padel stance is different from tennis

-Tennis is played on a 26×8m singles court with time to recover between shots.
-Padel is 20×10m — doubles only, with walls that redirect the ball at angles you didn't plan for.
+Tennis singles is played on a 23.77×8.23m court where a single player controls roughly 96 square metres of space.
+Padel is 20×10m — doubles, so each player covers approximately 50 square metres — but with walls that redirect the ball at angles that don't exist in tennis.
 You have less distance to cover but less time to cover it.
-The back walls behind you mean the ball can come from directions that don't exist in tennis.
+The back walls behind you mean the ball can come from directions a tennis player has never trained for.
 All of this changes the geometry of stance: you need to be ready for width, depth, and wall angles simultaneously.
-A closed, side-on stance optimised for one direction works fine in tennis.
-It leaves you exposed in padel.
+A closed, side-on stance optimised for one direction works fine on a tennis baseline.
+It leaves you exposed in padel, where the next shot could come from a wall behind you at an acute angle.

 Open, closed, and neutral stance — the quick reference

-Open stance: chest and hips face the net.
-You contact the ball in front of your body, stepping into it with the same-side foot.
-Fast to hit from, fast to recover.
-Closed stance: side-on to the net, non-dominant shoulder pointing toward the ball.
+Open stance: chest and hips roughly facing the net, roughly 0–30° closed to it.
+You contact the ball in front of your body, stepping into it with the same-side foot (right foot for a right-handed forehand).
+Fast to set and fast to recover from — you don't need to turn back to a neutral position after the shot.
+Closed stance: side-on to the net, non-dominant shoulder pointing toward the ball (roughly 80–90° closed).
 Classic tennis groundstroke position.
-Takes longer to set and recover.
-Neutral stance: feet roughly parallel, split between open and closed.
-Functional in most situations.
-In padel, open is the default for mid-court and net play.
-Closed appears on specific back-wall situations.
-Neutral is your ready position between shots.
+Generates maximum hip rotation but takes longer to set and recover.
+Neutral stance: feet roughly parallel, hips at roughly 45° to the net.
+The functional default between shots — fast enough to read and push in either direction.
+In padel, slightly open (30–45° closed) is the correct mid-court and net default.
+Closed appears on specific back-wall shots where hip rotation generates necessary pace.
+Neutral is your ready position between every exchange.

 What works in tennis but hurts you in padel

-Heavy closed stances cost you recovery time on a small court.
-When you turn fully side-on to rip a forehand, you've committed your weight in one direction — and then you have to get back to a central position before the opponent's next shot.
-On a tennis baseline, there's room for that.
-In padel there often isn't.
-The same goes for big takebacks: pulling the racket back like a full forehand swing means you're late when the ball comes faster than expected off a wall.
-Wide split steps are another problem — a tennis-style wide landing puts you out of position for wall coverage.
+Heavy closed stances cost recovery time on a small court.
+When you turn fully side-on to rip a forehand, you've committed your body weight in one direction — and then you need to reverse and re-centre before the opponent's next shot.
+On a tennis baseline 6 metres back, there's room for that.
+In padel at the net or mid-court, there often isn't.
+Big tennis takebacks cause the same problem: pulling the racket back with a full shoulder turn when the ball comes faster than expected off a wall means you arrive late.
+Wide landing split steps — a tennis habit from covering longer distances — put you out of lateral recovery position in padel.
+And standing tall with knees nearly straight is perhaps the most common tennis-to-padel technical problem: padel requires a sustained lower knee bend throughout the rally, not just at the moment of the shot.

 The default padel stance: athletic-ready, slightly open

-Feet shoulder-width apart, knees soft and bent, weight forward on the balls of your feet.
-Racket up — not down by your hip, not dangling.
-The slight open bias means your chest is roughly 45° to the net rather than fully side-on.
-This lets you push left or right with equal speed, reach a wall-rebound with a quick turn, and hit across your body without a long setup.
-Think of it as a goalkeeper's set position: ready for anything, committed to nothing.
-This is where you should be between every shot.
+Feet shoulder-width apart, knees genuinely bent (not just soft) — roughly 15–20° of knee flexion, enough that you feel your weight in your thighs.
+Weight forward on the balls of your feet rather than back on the heels.
+Racket held in front of the body at waist height, not dangling by your hip.
+The slight open bias — chest at roughly 30–45° to the net rather than fully side-on — lets you push left or right with equal speed, reach a wall-rebound with a quick turn, and hit across your body without a full setup.
+Think of a goalkeeper's set position between saves: ready for anything, committed to nothing.
+This is where you should return between every shot.
+One of the most reliable self-checks: after hitting, if your weight is back on your heels and your knees have straightened, you've stopped playing padel stance and reverted to a tennis recovery position.

 When to actually use a closed stance in padel